opencybersecurityalliance/website/template/content/about.md

 menu:
   main: {}
 ---
-The Open Cybersecurity Alliance (OCA) fosters an open source ecosystem where products interoperate across the enterprise.
+The Open Cybersecurity Alliance fosters an open source ecosystem where products interoperate across the enterprise.
 We work to enable cybersecurity information, insights, analytics, and orchestrated response to be readily exchanged between products--reducing the need for costly one-off integrations.

 The OCA community collaborates on a range of open source code and tooling--and new contributors and contributions are always welcome.
 We build consensus around procedures, technologies, and standards.